lrnzbr/bags-take-home/README.md

 Instead of using a static .json file to read chart data.
 This app dynamically produces randomized chart data that the user can manipulate.

-The visuial data is on multiline + Bar chart that is zoomable on the x axis.
+The visual data is on multiline + bar chart that is zoomable on the x axis.
 Positive plain transactions are on a green line chart, negative transactions on a red line chart, with net profit/loss in blue bars.
 All the data is aggregated into monthly buckets.

 The stying is very minimal.
 I decided to use big text and light gradients to create a component that could be easily adapted to the design language of a larger project.